Lumos3D: A Single-Forward Framework for Low-Light 3D Scene Restoration: Methodology

-\textbf{Architecture Overview.} \ Built upon the Visual Geometry Grounded Transformer (VGGT) backbone, Lumos3D first extracts geometry-aware features from low-light inputs and estimates per-view camera parameters, depth maps and point maps.
-These features are then transformed into a set of pixel-wise Gaussian primitives of the scene.
-After that, Lumos3D applies differentiable voxelization and produces voxel-wise Gaussian primitives~\cite{jiang2025anysplat}, which are used to render restored RGB images and depth maps from arbitrary viewpoints.
+\textbf{Architecture Overview.} \ As shown in Fig.~\ref{fig:arch}, Lumos3D first extracts geometry-aware features from low-light inputs and estimates per-view poses, depth maps, and point maps, which are then transformed into a set of pixel-wise Gaussian primitives of the current scene.
+After that, Lumos3D applies differentiable voxelization and produces voxel-wise Gaussian primitives~\cite{jiang2025anysplat}, which are used to reconstruct the restored 3D Gaussian scene and render high-quality RGB images.

-\textbf{Training Objective.} During training, paired normal-light and synthetically darkened image sets $\{\mathcal{I}_\text{N}, \mathcal{I}_\text{L}\}$ are provided.
-A frozen teacher network, supervised under normal-light conditions, serves as geometric guidance for the student model operating on low-light context inputs.
-The entire system is optimized using a unified objective that combines reconstruction, distillation, and the proposed Lumos Loss:
+\textbf{Training Objective.} During training, paired normal-light and synthetic low-light multi-view images $\{\hat{I}, \tilde{I}\}$ are provided.
+A frozen teacher network operating on normal-light inputs provides geometric supervision for the student model trained on low-light images.
+Lumos3D is optimized with a unified objective consisting of three components: (i) a reconstruction loss enforcing fidelity between restored images and normal-light ground truth, (ii) a distillation loss transferring geometric priors from the teacher to the student, and (iii) the proposed Lumos loss, which regularizes illumination-aware structural stability in the reconstructed 3D representation,